 Euthyphro’s Dilemma Restated

 Socrates pointed out that the fact that something that is “loved” tells us nothing about the nature of the thing loved, only its condition – that it is loved.
 Euthyphro never did give an adequate definition of piety.
 To find out why, please read post 64.

-The focus of this article is not to try to unpack the meaning of piety, but to discuss the relationship between God and goodness and justice.
+The focus of this article is not to try to unpack the meaning of piety.
+But its to discuss the relationship between God and goodness and justice.
 This is the operative question for us today.

 The 18th century German philosopher Gottfried Leibniz restated the argument as such:

 It is generally agreed that whatever God wills is good and just.
 But there remains the question whether it is good and just because God wills it or whether God wills it because it is good and just; in other words, whether justice and goodness are arbitrary or whether they belong to the necessary and eternal truths about the nature of things.3

 Along with Descartes and Spinoza, Leibniz was one of the first rationalistic philosophers.4 Whereas the medieval scholastic philosophers attempted to work out the relationship between faith and reason – such as St. Thomas Aquinas drawing on the work of Aristotle – the rationalists emphasized human reasoning as the primary source of knowledge.
 As such, it emphasized deductive reasoning by a priori means as opposed to religious revelation, experience, emotion, or mysticism.